ZeitOnline/frontend-developer-handbook/blog/jinja-avoid-empty-containers.md

 ## The bad solution: too many conditions

-We could, of course, define variables which check the individual parts for their content, and respond to that.
+We could define variables which check the individual parts for their content, and respond to that.

 ```
 {% set teaser_has_author = teaser | get_authors | length %}